- 1-1/4 cups sugar

 - Cook and stir cherry mixture over medium heat until mixture boils and starts to thicken.

 - Pour into jars or freezer containers, leaving 1/2-in. headspace.
 Cool.
 Cover with lids; refrigerate or freeze.
 Yield: 3 cups filling for one pie.

-- To make pie: Line a 9-in. pie plate with bottom pastry; add filling.
+- To make pie: Preheat oven to 375°.
+Line a 9-in. pie plate with bottom pastry; add filling.
 (If filling is frozen, thaw in the refrigerator overnight.)
 Flute edges of pastry.
-Bake at 375° for 45 minutes or until crust is golden brown and filling is bubbly.
+Bake 45 minutes or until crust is golden brown and filling is bubbly.
 Cover edges during the last 20 minutes to prevent overbrowning.

 - Meanwhile, cut remaining pastry into 12-14 large stars and 16-18 small stars; place on an ungreased baking sheet.

 - Bake at 375° 8-10 minutes or until golden brown.
 Remove to wire rack to cool.
 Sprinkle with confectioners' sugar.
 Place stars randomly over cooled pie.
 Sprinkle edges of pie with confectioners' sugar.
 Yield: 3 cups filling for one pie.

 didnt try this yet because it didnt say to drain the cherries or not....

 I'm confused.
 The recipe is for "sweet cherry" pie, yet bakers are using "sour cherries," which we love.
 Are you using the same amount of sugar when you are using sour cherries in place of the sweet ones?